KolmogorovLab/hapdiff/README.md

 structural vaiant calls in VCF format.
 A recommended way to run is the Docker distribution.

-Next steps assume that your `ref.fasta`, `hap_1.fasta` and `hap_2.fasta` are in the same directory, which will also be used for dipdiff output.
+Next steps assume that your `ref.fasta`, `hap_1.fasta` and `hap_2.fasta` are in the same directory, which will also be used for hapdiff output.
 If it is not the case, you might need to bind additional directories using the Docker's `-v / --volume` argument.
 The number of threads (`-t` argument) should be adjusted according to the available resources.